 Fairs: These are usually huge gatherings filled with great food and experiences at the fairs in Singapore.
 So, wear clothes that don't show stains easily - prevent wearing light clothes - and also, flaunt your best day clothes.

 Fancy Clubs: The hub for the sophisticated and classy, Singaporean clubs and bars boast executive pompadour.
 Fit right in by wearing the best in your wardrobe and a subtle note for men, wear full pants and closed shoes at all times to assure entry into these pubs.

 Malls: Wear warmer clothes to adjust to the contrasting temperatures from the outdoors to the indoors.
 Maybe a cardigan or a scarf to give you better shopping experience.

 Packing for Suitable Weather

-The temperatures of this city are as moody as they come.
-With Summer temperatures go as high as 33 C during summers and 23 C during winters and the monsoons get pretty heavy too.
-But this doesn't stop visitors from pouring in all year round.
+The weather of Singapore is as moody as it comes.
+With Summer temperatures go as high as 33 C during summers and 23 C during winters, the monsoons get pretty heavy too.

 For the monsoons: A logical norm, an umbrella has to be included in everyone's list and make sure it's a sturdy one too, it can get a bit rough.
-And for those who don't want to carry an umbrella while outside, a raincoat could be added to your list But the most pleasant thing about the monsoons are the evenings - cool, pleasant and the perfect climate for those evenings in with a cup of hot tea looking out into the city from the balcony.
+And for those who don't want to carry an umbrella while outside, a raincoat could be added to your list.
+The most pleasant thing about the monsoons in Singapore are the evenings - cool, pleasant and the perfect climate for those evenings in with a cup of hot tea looking out into the city from the balcony.
 It does get a bit chilly, so it is recommended that you carry a light jacket or cardigan.

 For summers: As mentioned before, the summer survival guide for Singapore includes sunglasses, a water bottle with you at all times and hats on during the day.